Search for content, post, videos

 No ordinary life

-Strickland says she doesn’t expect life to get back to normal for a couple of years as she juggles her teaching schedule, her research and the flurry of invitations to speak at conferences and the non-stop request for interviews.
+Strickland said she doesn’t expect life to get back to normal for a couple of years as she juggles her teaching schedule, her research and the flurry of invitations to speak at conferences and the non-stop request for interviews.

-She got a taste of that frenzied pace in Stockholm, she says, where it was “go-go-go all the time, as we rushed from one event the other.
+She got a taste of that frenzied pace in Stockholm, she said, where it was “go-go-go all the time, as we rushed from one event the other.
 But it was certainly a thrill to sit beside a king and a prince and across from a princess.
 That’s not something that happens in my ordinary life.”

 That’s a typical understatement for Strickland.
 When she thinks back to the mid-1980s when she was Mourou’s doctoral student at the University of Rochester, she remembers the work and the fun of the discovery of CPA.
 Her focus was simply on doing the science.
 The Nobel-winning research was published in 1985 and was the basis of Strickland’s thesis.